BeeChains/taotsps.innertao/README.md

 Store the API Key Securely: Never hard-code your API key directly into your scripts (especially if you're sharing your code publicly).
 Instead, store it in a separate configuration file or use environment variables.

-We welcome contributions to the TAO TSPS InnerTAO project!
+Contributions to TAO TSPS InnerTAO are welcome, especially in areas like model optimization, data sources, and Bittensor integration.
 Please follow these steps:

 Fork the Repository: Click on the 'Fork' button at the top right of the page.